-Health equity is achieved when everyone can attain their full potential for health and well-being.
-Everyone has the right to a fair and just opportunity to attain their highest level of health, regardless of their social position or socially determined circumstances.
-As a global company that has been putting patients first for more than 240 years, Takeda is committed to helping create equitable health care for all.
+Health equity is achieved when everyone can attain their full potential for health and well-being.1 Everyone has the right to a fair and just opportunity to attain their highest level of health, regardless of their social position or socially determined circumstances.2 As a global company that has been putting patients first for more than 240 years, Takeda is committed to helping create equitable health care for all.
 Takeda understands both the pressing social need to address health inequities as well as the impact on our global business.
-To meet the intricacies associated with these challenges, Takeda is leveraging its global capabilities, resources and utilizing a center of excellence approach to embed health equity across its value chain.
-With this approach, our organization is ready to ensure we deliver innovative medicines and products to more people and communities that need them.
+To meet the intricacies associated with these challenges, Takeda is leveraging its capabilities and resources to embed health equity across its value chain.
+Our organization is ready to ensure we deliver innovative medicines and products to more people and communities that need them.